researchstudio-sat/webofneeds/documentation/building.md

 mvn install -P skip-tests
 ```

+This is required e.g. so the project-local npm exists for the next step, the required WAR-archives and JAR-files exist, etc.

 Further information on what you can do with the maven-configuration can be found in [./maven.md](./maven.md).

 ## 8. On Windows: build-tools for project-local npm